-It is important to note that some agencies require copies of the student's Criminal Background Check and/or the Drug Screen and the student must give the documentation to them.
+Some agencies require copies of the student's Criminal Background Check and/or the Drug Screen and the student must give the documentation to them.
 If the Agency has this requirement, the student will be advised in writing on their CHHS Agency Requirements Form.

 It is the responsibility of the student to cover the cost of all compliance items required by the Agency Affiliation Agreement.
-Time spent collecting Clinical Compliance does NOT count towards practicum orientation or hours.
+Time spent collecting Clinical Compliance does NOT count towards practicum hours.